Soviet space program

+The Soviet space program (Космическая программа СССР) was the state space program of the Soviet Union, active from 1951 until the dissolution of the Soviet Union in 1991.
+Contrary to its competitors (NASA in the United States, the European Space Agency in Western Europe, and the Ministry of Aerospace Industry in China), which had their programs run under single coordinating agencies, the Soviet space program was divided between several internally competing design bureaus led by Korolev, Kerimov, Keldysh, Yangel, Glushko, Chelomey, Makeyev, Chertok and Reshetnev.
+Several of these bureaus were subordinated to the Ministry of General Machine-Building.
+The Soviet space program served as an important marker of claims by the Soviet Union to its superpower status.

+Soviet investigations into rocketry began with the formation of the Gas Dynamics Laboratory in 1921, and these endeavors expanded during the 1930s and 1940s.
+In the years following World War II, both the Soviet and United States space programs utilised German technology in their early efforts at space programs.
+In the 1950s, the Soviet program was formalized under the management of Sergei Korolev, who led the program based on unique concepts derived from Konstantin Tsiolkovsky, sometimes known as the father of theoretical astronautics.

-Soviet investigations in rocketry began with the formation of a research laboratory in 1921, but these efforts were hampered by the devastating war with Germany.
-Competing in the Space Race with the United States and later with the European Union and China, the Soviet program was notable in setting many records in space exploration, including the first intercontinental missile (R-7 Semyorka) that launched the first satellite (Sputnik 1) and sent the first animal (Laika) into Earth orbit in 1957, and placed the first human in space in 1961, Yuri Gagarin.
+Competing in the Space Race with the United States and later with the European Union and with China, the Soviet space program was notable in setting many records in space exploration, including the first intercontinental missile (R-7 Semyorka) that launched the first satellite (Sputnik 1) and sent the first animal (Laika the dog) into Earth orbit in 1957, and placed the first human in space in 1961, Yuri Gagarin.
 In addition, the Soviet program also saw the first woman in space, Valentina Tereshkova, in 1963 and the first spacewalk in 1965.
 Other milestones included computerized robotic missions exploring the Moon starting in 1959: being the first to reach the surface of the Moon, recording the first image of the far side of the Moon, and achieving the first soft landing on the Moon.
 The Soviet program also achieved the first space rover deployment with the Lunokhod programme in 1966, and sent the first robotic probe that automatically extracted a sample of lunar soil and brought it to Earth in 1970, Luna 16.
 The Soviet program was also responsible for leading the first interplanetary probes to Venus and Mars and made successful soft landings on these planets in the 1960s and 1970s.
 It put the first space station, Salyut 1, into low Earth orbit in 1971, and the first modular space station, Mir, in 1986.
 Its Interkosmos program was also notable for sending the first citizen of a country other than the United States or Soviet Union into space.

-After WWII, the Soviet and US space programs both utilised German technology in their early efforts.
-Eventually, the program was managed under Sergei Korolev, who led the program based on unique ideas derived by Konstantin Tsiolkovsky, sometimes known as the father of theoretical astronautics.
-Contrary to its American, European, and Chinese competitors, who had their programs run under a single coordinating agency, the Soviet space program was divided and split among several internally competing design bureaus led by Korolev, Kerimov, Keldysh, Yangel, Glushko, Chelomey, Makeyev, Chertok and Reshetnev.

-The Soviet space program served as an important marker of Soviet claims to its global superpower status.
+The primary spaceport, Baikonur Cosmodrome, is now in Kazakhstan, which leases the facility to Russia.